Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC: Conclusions

-The charged-particle multiplicity dependences on pseudorapidity, charged-particle multiplicity and transverse momentum, as well as the dependence of the mean transverse momentum on multiplicity were presented for the study the soft-QCD phenomena.
+The charged-particle multiplicity depends on pseudorapidity, charged-particle multiplicity, and transverse momentum, as well as the dependence of the mean transverse momentum on multiplicity, were presented for the study of the soft-QCD phenomena.
 The measured distributions are presented as inclusive-inelastic distributions within a given PS region with minimal model-dependent corrections to facilitate the comparison with models.
-There variables are tuned in event generators using these MB measurements, because there is a variability in modelling since non-perturbative QCD is used.
+Variables are tuned in event generators using these MB measurements because there is variability in modelling since non-perturbative QCD is used.

 The results are compared to the predictions of more than ten MC models tuned to a wide range of measurements.
-Then variables in the MC event generators were tuned using the MB measurements of the LHC and Tevatron experiments, because there was a variability in modelling since non-perturbative QCD was used.
+Then variables in the MC event generators were tuned using the MB measurements of the LHC and Tevatron experiments because there was variability in modelling since non-perturbative QCD was used.

-This review reported that the multiplicity distribution is not described perfectly by any of the models, there are large discrepancies especially at large multiplicities.
+This review reported that the multiplicity distribution is not described perfectly by any of the models; there are large discrepancies, especially at large multiplicities.
 Having observed similar discrepancies at all measured energies, we conclude that for every collision energy, model parameters usually need to be re-tuned in every MC generator.
-Reasonable agreement of the tunes used in the MC models with the data were presented.
+Reasonable agreement between the tunes used in the MC models and the data was presented.
 The models \textsc{EPOS} \textsc{LHC}, \textsc{PHOJET}, \textsc{QGSJET-II}, \textsc{Pythia\,6} and \textsc{Pythia\,8} show big troubles in describing the whole spectrum in the data, but the best agreement is achieved with \textsc{EPOS}.
 A new ATLAS \textsc{Pythia\,8} \textsc{A3} tune was presented for result predictions at Run~3 of the LHC.